grousewood-games/solforge/docs/rules.md

 The order in which triggers resolve is deterministic, but can be difficult for a person to track in more complex scenarios.

 The primary determining factor is the order in which events entered the batch.
 This is not obvious since non-interactive and combo'd things happen in order dicated by the code.
 In our `Dreadbolt` example above, it is not clear which event is generated first (spoiler, it's the Creature Destroyed event).

-For spells, the Card Played event is typically last, and forging creatures the Card Played event is usually first.
+- For spells, the Card Played event is typically last
+- For forging creatures the Card Played event is usually first.
+- For creature replacement the replacement event is created before the creature enters event.

 But there are many other permutations that I won't list out.

 The secondary factor is the order creatures appeared on the board.
 On the same event, triggers on a newer creature will be processed before an older creature.
 Again, this can be difficult to track in cases with multiple Spawns.